GENERAL DEFINITIONS AND RULEMAKING

 (b) Income from inheritance, gifts, winnings, and personal injury claims.

-(42) "Marriage" means the union of a man and a woman who are legally married.
+(42) "Marriage" means the union of two individuals who are legally married.

 (43) "Microenterprise" means a sole proprietorship, partnership, or family business with fewer than five employees and capital needs no greater than $35,000.